 • Preheat your smoker for an indirect fire around 250F.
 Add some wood chips or wood chunks for added smoke flavor.

-• Pull your ribeyes out of the fridge and place them on the smoker to cook.
-Cook them until they reach 120F internal (around 50-75 minutes).
+• Cook them until they reach 120F internal (around 50-75 minutes).
 Make sure to flip the steaks over halfway through to get an even cook.
-Once the steaks have hit temperature, pull them out and let them rest for 15 minutes.

-• While the steaks rest, preheat a high heat direct cooking fire around 450F.
-After the steaks have rested, add them to the direct heat to sear for 45-60 seconds per side.
+• After the steaks have rested, add them to the direct heat to sear for 45-60 seconds per side.
 After the first flip, top them with 1-2 medallions of the Honey Chili Butter.
-Pull the steaks off when done and let cool for 1-2 minutes.

 • Slice up your steaks, serve with sweet potato fries if desired and enjoy!